HEERA ALAYA

 Five days.

-For how many years have you been a courier?
+How long have you been working as a courier?

 19 years.

-It would have to be traffic and walking tourists.
+It would have to be traffic and navigating around walking tourists.
 I have to concentrate more to be safe.

-Is it easier to deliver and pick up packages in a specific season?
+Is it easier to deliver and pick up packages during a specific season?

-The summer is harder, and the working hours are often longer because more people are out, and we have to keep taking breaks because we don’t want to pass out [due to the heat].
-Whereas, in the winter, not many people are out, keeping us on the move.
+Summer presents more challenges, as working hours are often longer.
+More people are out, and we have to keep taking breaks to stay hydrated in the heat.
+Whereas, in the winter, not many people are out, which allows us to maintain a steadier pace.

-Does winter pose a different set of obstacles?
+Does winter bring a different set of challenges?

 Spring and Fall.

-Your job includes driving, parking and walking as you drop off and pick up packages.
-How do you navigate the day and route?
+Your job involves driving, parking, and walking while delivering and picking up packages.
+How do you plan your day and route?

-We scan the area as we drive down the street.
-Also, we are trained to look and park a block ahead before stopping for deliveries; this training teaches us to pick up the safest spots.
+As we drive down the street, we scan the area.
+We’re also trained to look and park a block ahead before stopping, which helps us identify the safest locations for our deliveries.

 So you have to concentrate.

-Yes, it takes a lot of concentration.
-We are scanning—we scan in a triangle, from left to front to the right, and then back to the front and left.
-By continually scanning in a triangle, we know what’s happening around, in front of, and to the sides of us.
+Yes, to perform this job effectively, it takes a lot of concentration.
+We are constantly scanning in a triangular pattern, from left to right, then back to the front and left.
+This scanning technique helps us stay aware of what’s happening in front of us and to our sides.

-Does your work take a toll on your health?
-If yes, which parts of your body are most affected?
+Does your work have an impact on your health?
+If so, which areas of your body are most affected?

+Yes, it does.
 The back and knees are the parts of the body that are most affected.
-The truck sits high, and all the weight comes down on your knees because we must constantly get in and out of the truck.
-To help, we make three points of contact, holding on to the rail, which takes some pressure off your knees.
+The truck sits high, and all the weight comes down on your knees because we have to enter and exit the vehicle constantly.
+To help relieve this pressure, we make three points of contact with the rail.
 And if you don’t lift a box correctly, you can mess up your back.
 Our training is to bend and test the package’s weight before lifting it swiftly.
 We pivot up our whole body; never twist.
 And we use the handcart when required.

 No. But we always wear boots, mostly Nike boots, and use insoles for cushioning.

-You drive the entire day and walk a lot.
-On average, how many miles do you cover on foot a day?
+You spend the whole day driving and walking quite a bit.
+On average, how many miles do you cover on foot each day?

-It’s in double figures right now.
-I average 26 floors a day, walk approximately 14,000 steps, and still have several hours of work before I end my workday.
+Currently, it’s in double digits.
+I typically average about 26 floors a day, walk approximately 14,000 steps, and still have several hours of work left by the end of my day.

 You don’t have to work out.